booleanbites/houzi-doc/_docs/hooks-widgets/19_0_price_formatter.md

       inputPrice = priceDouble.toStringAsFixed(0);
     }
-    /// Check for any plus sign and append later if(inputPrice.contains('+')){
+    /// Check for any plus sign and append later like 400+ if(inputPrice.contains('+')){
       inputPrice = inputPrice.split('+')[0];
       additionalCharacter = "+";